PronobDas/cleanCodeSummary/cleanCode.md

 7. Use as clarification of code.
 8. Use as warning of consequences.

+Purpose is to explain the code if the code can't explain itself.

+Comments are good but not pure good.

+Comments are actually failure, failure to make the code express itself.

+They should be used as a last atempt to explain the code.

 Formatting

 File size is not a function of project size.

+#### Long code is not Good Code
+#### DRY Principle (Don't Repeat Yourself)
+#### Expectations / We will Not Ship Shit.
+    Before uploading some code in the internet or publishing something, we should make sure that the code works.
+#### We will always be ready.
+#### Stable Productivity.
+#### Inexpensive Adaptability / The software must be changeable.
+    Software = Soft + Ware(=Product) = Changable product.
+    Softwares should be easy to change.
+    If it is not easy, then it is just an another form of Hardware.
+#### Continuous Improvement / The code should improve over time.
+    Over time the code/design/system should improve, if not, then it's bad.
+#### Fearless Competence / Conquer the fear with Test.
+    Do not hesitate to use/update others code, we should clean the mess if it has any, doesn't matter who created that.
+Unless that system/software will rot.

+    We should conqure this fear with test.
+#### We will not dump on QA / QA will find nothing.
+    QA should not find nothing, as the programmers should ensure that everything works fine.
+    We should do "Automation" for testing.
+#### We cover for each other / Teamwork.
+    Pairing (Pair Programming)
+#### Honest Estimates
+    Estimations can be of 3 types: Best Case, Normal Case, Worst Case.
+    We should cosider everything.
+###### You to say "No".
+    If you have given a task with a time that is not enough to do it properly, then you should be able to say "NO", you must say "NO".

+#### Selection, Secuence and Interaction / No innovations have been made in the software for decades.
+    All new programming language follow the same pattern for a very long time:
+    Selection, Secuence and Interaction.

+## TDD (Test Driven Development)
+    It is a very rich topic.
+    In simple words: Write the test first (oviously the test will fail) and then make your code to pass the test.
+Repeat this for every test that comes to mind.

+    Do not try to use the method just after knowing it, you may fail and find it frustrating.
+    Learn the skills externally.
+Master the skills.
+    Then use that into your work.

+## Design rules
+1. Keep configurable data at high levels.
+2. Prefer polymorphism to if/else or switch/case.
+3. Separate multi-threading code.
+4. Prevent over-configurability.
+5. Use dependency injection.
+6. Follow Law of Demeter.
+A class should know only its direct dependencies.

+## Understandability tips
+1. Be consistent.
+If you do something a certain way, do all similar things in the same way.
+2. Use explanatory variables.
+3. Encapsulate boundary conditions.
+Boundary conditions are hard to keep track of.
+Put the processing for them in one place.
+4. Prefer dedicated value objects to primitive type.
+5. Avoid logical dependency.
+Don't write methods which works correctly depending on something else in the same class.
+6. Avoid negative conditionals.

 ## Source code structure